DidierMalenfant/didier.malenfant.net/_posts/2023-02-27-hello-world.md

 And guess what?? it **works**!
 Pretty much does the same thing as last time, changes the screen color, but it does a lot more under the hood to replicate the final hardware.

 If you want to follow along, here are the repos for [pfSimulator](https://github.com/DidierMalenfant/pfSimulator) and the [pfSDK](https://github.com/DidierMalenfant/pfSDK).
 This week's progress is at commits [662605f](https://github.com/DidierMalenfant/pfSimulator/commit/662605fac60aaa3e79d2a70d461a18eab8977a73) and [329e55d](https://github.com/DidierMalenfant/pfSDK/commit/329e55d6cdf0f9b1de66fc1898620e206ead9d05).
-You can also follow my current [tasklist](https://trello.com/b/ihs3W4ux/%F0%9F%91%BE-project-freedom) on Trello.

 With ❤️ from Paris, France.